britcorona/Music-History-5/README.md

 ##### Serve the application

-Next, you go to the Music-History-5 application root folder and start the server.
+Next, go to the Music-History-5 application root folder and start the server.

 *http-server*